Facebook shares fall as lock-up period expires

 Last week, Facebook said it increased mobile advertising revenue at a faster than expected pace, totaling $150 million in the third quarter.
 Estimates had pegged mobile revenue at $40 million to $50 million in the second quarter.

-Facebook drew $1.5 billion under a loan facility last week to cover the tax withholding obligations of vested employee shares.
-The company has said it will cover the total tax bill with existing cash and with borrowing from its credit facilities.

-(Reporting By Alexei Oreskovic in Sanfrancisco and Jennifer Saba in New York; Editing by Gerald E. McCormick, Claudia Parsons, Matthew Lewis and Tim Dobbyn)
+(Reporting By Jennifer Saba; editing by Gerald E. McCormick, Claudia Parsons and Matthew Lewis)